juderozario08/recreational-club/README.md

 brew install node
 ```

-<p>Once NPM is installed, you can copy the following command. <br>Make sure to change PATH with the path you want.</p>
+<p>Once NPM is installed, you can copy the following command.
+The following command will create a directory in your $HOME directory.</p>

 ```sh
 git clone https://github.com/juderozario08/recreational-club.git